Frequently asked questions

 Ensuring the safety and security of your money is central to our business.
 We comply fully with all relevant regulations and ensure your funds are appropriately segregated from business funds in line with requirements.
 Being authorised and regulated requires our company to hold sufficient capital to protect our business and further safeguard our customers and suppliers.

-We maintain high levels of capital and have a 3A2 credit rating from Dun and Bradstreet.
+We maintain high levels of capital.
 If you'd like a bank reference for us please give us a call, we'd be happy to oblige.

 The Banks buy currency in bulk at an exchange rate known as the “mid-market rate”, they then sell the currency at an exaggerated rate, taking a percent of the profit.
 This is commonly known as the “spread” or “margin” on an FX transfer.

 Most providers offer a spread that is unreasonably high, and when this is paired with transaction fees, it can mean that you’re more than likely losing a fair chunk of your money.

 WorldFirst makes money by placing a small spread depending on your volume.
 This spread is up to 8 times cheaper than the banks.
 For more information, please refer to our pricing page.